 Kit turned back to the building and smiled.

 “It is not creepy that they need it; it is forgotten.
 They need their space to grow, to be able to appear without the interference of humans, but it needs to be somewhere people have been so they can tether themselves to the mortal plane.
 Or, at least, that is the theory.”

 Kit trailed off as they held their backpack tightly and sniffed in the cold air.

-The three individuals walked across the road to where the old building stood, it had large stone walls surrounding it, with metal spikes across the top, the old metal gate had warped, and rusted with neglect, and abuse, allowing the three of them to squeeze through into the unkempt grounds.
+The three individuals walked across the road to where the old building stood; it had large stone walls surrounding it, with metal spikes across the top, and the old metal gate had warped, and rusted with neglect and abuse, allowing the three of them to squeeze through into the unkempt grounds.